heroiclabs/nakama-unreal/README.md

 `"${UNREAL_ENGINE}/Engine/Build/BatchFiles/RunUAT.sh" BuildPlugin -Plugin="${NAKAMA_UNREAL}/Nakama/Nakama.uplugin" -TargetPlatforms=Mac -Package="${NAKAMA_UNREAL}/Out"`

 You can include the flag `-Rocket` after the `BuildPlugin` command if you'd like to test the plugin building in a packaged (i.e., not-source) distribution of Unreal.

-Additionally, you can compile our Unreal test project using our Unreal Nakama module.
-Run following from the `./test/unreal` directory:

 ## Contribute